Girolamo Cassar: Biography

 Upon his return to Malta in around late 1569, work on the Valletta fortifications was almost completed, and he took over the project after Laparelli left the island.
 He also became the Order's resident architect and engineer.
-He designed many public, religious and private buildings within the city, including the Grandmaster's Palace, the seven original auberges and the Conventual Church of St. John (now known as Saint John's Co-Cathedral).
+He designed many public, religious and private buildings within the city, including the Grandmaster's Palace, the seven original auberges and the Conventual Church of St. John (now known as St John's Co-Cathedral).
 Cassar also designed a few buildings outside the capital city, most notably the Verdala Palace in Buskett.
 The original design of the Sacra Infermeria is also attributed to him.

 The date and circumstances of Cassar's death are not recorded.
 He made his second will on 9 January 1589.
 He is believed to have died in around 1592 in Valletta.
 He was buried in the Church of Porto Salvo in the same city.